Are All Layers Created Equal?: Joint Robustness

 We divide the layers into two groups and perform robustness experiments with each group.
-Fig.~\ref{fig:bulk-resnet-body}(a) demonstrate that naively grouping all the \robust layers into one group does not yield good performance.
-However, an alternative grouping scheme shown in Fig.~\ref{fig:bulk-resnet-body}(b) demonstrates that robustness can be significantly improved when jointly resetting about half of the layers for this \resnet{}.
+For \resnet{s}, we put all but the first residual blocks of all stages into one group and jointly re-initialize or re-randomize all the layers in the group.
+Fig.~\ref{fig:bulk-resnet-body}(a) demonstrates that even though each of these layers are all individually \robust, as a group they are \emph{not} jointly \robust.
+However, a different grouping scheme shown in Fig.~\ref{fig:bulk-resnet-body}(b) demonstrates that robustness can be significantly improved when jointly resetting about half of the layers for this \resnet{} architecture.
 See Appendix~\ref{app:joint-robustness} for more details.

-Note SGD fits the model with the aforementioned joint robustness structure without explicit constraints.
-We next examine how explicit constraints could improve robustness.
-Concretely, we experiment with two approaches: i.
-Refrain from training layers and leave their parameters at the randomly initialized values. ~ ii.
-Remove layers from the network.
+Note that SGD fits the model with the aforementioned jointly robust structure without explicit constraints.
+We next examine if explicit constraints could improve joint robustness.
+Concretely, we experiment with two approaches: (i) We freeze layers at their random initialization and refrain from training all frozen layers; (ii) We remove layers from the network.
+Both operations are applied to the groups described above excluding again the first residual block of each stage.

 The results are given in Table~\ref{tab:freeze-n-remove}.
-When we freeze some layers, the test error is higher than the average whole-layer robustness measured in a normally trained model.
-However, the gap is much smaller than directly measuring the joint robustness.
-Moreover, on \cifar{}, we find that similar performance can be achieved even if we remove entirely those layers from the network.
-In contrast, for \imagenet{} layer removal results in a significant performance gap.
-In this case, random projections followed by non-linear activations conducted by frozen layers deem necessary to maintain the accuracy.
+When we freeze layers, the resulting error is higher than that of the average individual layer robustness measured in a normally trained model.
+However, the gap is much smaller than when directly assessing the joint robustness.
+Moreover, on \cifar{}, we find that similar performance can be achieved even if we entirely remove those layers from the network.
+In contrast, for \imagenet{} layer removal results in a significant drop in performance.
+In this case, random projections followed by non-linear activations conducted by frozen layers deem necessary to maintain accuracy.